Nuchal scan: Down syndrome

 Overall, the most common chromosomal disorder is Down syndrome (trisomy 21).
 The likelihood rises with maternal age from 1 in 1400 pregnancies below age 25, to 1 in 350 at age 35, to 1 in 200 at age 40.

 Until recently, the only reliable ways to determine if the fetus has a chromosomal abnormality was to have an invasive test such as amniocentesis or chorionic villus sampling, but such tests carry a risk of causing a miscarriage estimated variously as ranging between 1% or 0.06%.
 Based on maternal age, some countries offer invasive testing to women over 35; others to the oldest 5% of pregnant women.
 Most women, especially those with a low chance of having a child with Down syndrome, may wish to avoid the risk to the fetus and the discomfort of invasive testing.

-In 2011, Sequenom announced the launch of MaterniT21, a non-invasive blood test with a high level of accuracy in detecting Down syndrome (and a handful of other chromosomal abnormalities).
+Noninvasive prenatal testing has recently allowed screening for Down syndrome (and a handful of other chromosomal abnormalities) with lower risk.
+In 2011, Sequenom announced the launch of MaterniT21.
 As of 2015, there are five commercial versions of this screen (called cell-free fetal DNA screening) available in the United States.

 Blood testing is also used to look for abnormal levels of alphafetoprotein or hormones.
 The results of all three factors may indicate a higher chance of Down Syndrome.
 If this is the case, the woman may be advised to have a more reliable screen such as cell-free fetal DNA screening or an invasive diagnostic test (such as chorionic villus sampling or amniocentesis).

 Screening for Down syndrome by a combination of maternal age and thickness of nuchal translucency in the fetus at 11–14 weeks of gestation was introduced in the 1990s.
 This method identifies about 75% of affected fetuses while screening about 5% of pregnancies.
 Natural fetal loss after positive diagnosis at 12 weeks is about 30%.